John R. McKernan Jr.: U.S. Representative

-Governor of Maine (1987–95)
+Governor of Maine

 1986 election and first term

 Before the 1986 election, no Republican had occupied the Blaine House in two decades.
 Incumbent governor Joseph E. Brennan was term limited and could not run again.
-McKernan immediately declared his intention to run for governor, and Brennan declared his candidacy for McKernan's old congressional seat in the first district (which he would eventually win).
+McKernan declared his intention to run for governor in the fall of 1985, and Brennan declared his candidacy for McKernan's old congressional seat in the first district (which Brennan would eventually win).

+McKernan's opponent in the GOP primary, conservative activist Porter Leighton, characterized McKernan as "a very pleasant young man" who "votes more often with the other party than his own."
+McKernan had cut out a very moderate reputation in Congress, and one study released shortly before the 1986 general election found that McKernan had voted against president the stated position of President Ronald Reagan — a fellow Republican — 52% of the time.
+McKernan, however, easily dispatched Leighton, receiving over 68% of the vote in the GOP primary.
+In the general election, McKernan's Democratic opponent was James E. Tierney, former Majority Leader of the Maine House and state Attorney General — though he did also face two independent candidates, Sherry Huber (a former Republican who lost the 1982 GOP nomination for governor) and John Menario.

-His opponent was James E. Tierney, former Majority Leader of the Maine House and state Attorney General – though he did also face two independent candidates, Sherry Huber and John Menario.
-He based his campaign on better schools and better jobs, believing them to be the keys to making Maine (in his words) "the very best place in America to live, to work and to raise a family."
+McKernan based his campaign on better schools and better jobs, believing them to be the keys to making Maine (in his words) "the very best place in America to live, to work and to raise a family."
 He pledged to pursue both goals without a major tax increase.
-Additionally, McKernan focused on economic development, claiming that Maine can become what he dubbed "the opportunity state".
+Additionally, he focused on economic development, claiming that Maine could become what he dubbed "the opportunity state".
 After a spirited campaign, McKernan emerged on top, besting Tierney by a nine-point margin.
 However, McKernan received only 39% of the vote in a divided four-way race.